St. Michael’s names chair in Inner City Health

 The Sisters of St. Joseph established St. Michael’s in 1982 to care for the sick and poor.
 The inner city health chair reflects the hospital’s continued commitment to its 123-year-old mission of serving the disadvantaged.
 The chair is also a testament to St. Michael’s excellence in academic health care.

 “When St. Michael’s was founded, inner city health problems were diphtheria, typhoid and cholera,” said Dr. Bayoumi.
-“Those issues have given way to modern concerns such as homelessness, violence, addiction and HIV.
+“Those issues have given way to modern concerns such as homelessness, violence, addiction, and HIV.
 I’m honoured to continue the tradition of former chairs Drs.
 Don Wasylenki and Patricia O'Campo by working to find solutions that will improve the lives of those most in need.”

-The Fondation Baxter & Alma Ricard Chair in Inner City Health was established in 1996 by $1 million donations from both Alma Ricard and the F.K.
+The Fondation Baxter & Alma Ricard Chair in Inner City Health was established in 1996 by one-million-dollar donations from both Alma Ricard and the F.K.
 Morrow Foundation.
 The chair is a joint partnership between St. Michael’s and the University of Toronto, where Dr. Bayoumi is a full professor with its Institute of Health Policy, Management and Evaluation and its Department of Medicine.

 About St. Michael's Hospital